Banjo-Kazooie (video game): Rejected concepts and features

 Rare originally planned to include a multiplayer mode and more worlds, such as a mine level, but these were not implemented due to time constraints; some were included in the sequel Banjo-Tooie (2000).
 Connell recalled encountering the team working on a four-player mode only three weeks before Nintendo's approval.
 Developers were also conflicted between each other whether to create sections where Banjo and Kazooie would be separate from one another, but they ultimately decided it would be "too much."
 This was another mechanic transferred to Banjo-Tooie.

-One scrapped feature, "Stop 'N' Swop", would have allowed Banjo-Kazooie to interact with Donkey Kong 64 (1999), Jet Force Gemini (1999), Banjo-Tooie, Perfect Dark (2000), and Conker's Bad Fur Day (2001).
+One scrapped feature, "Stop 'N' Swop", would have allowed Banjo-Kazooie to interact with Donkey Kong 64 (1999), Jet Force Gemini (1999), Banjo-Tooie (2000), Perfect Dark (2000), and Conker's Bad Fur Day (2001).
 During development, Rare discovered the Nintendo 64 retained flash memory for several seconds after a cartridge's removal.
 They implemented a feature whereby removing a cartridge and quickly inserting the Banjo-Kazooie cartridge, while the other game's memory was still in the console, would unlock bonus content.
 Nintendo requested Stop 'N' Swop's removal when Rare submitted Donkey Kong 64 for approval.
 Nintendo was concerned the Nintendo 64 would not retain RDRAM long enough for the feature to work and that it could potentially damage consoles.
 Specifically, Nintendo 64 models produced after Banjo-Kazooie's release reduced the amount of time the console retained flash memory, making Stop 'N' Swop nearly impossible to activate as intended.

-Preview coverage from July and August 1997 revealed that Tooty was originally Banjo's girlfriend Piccolo, and that there were 16 levels accessed via jiggies instead of nine.
-An animation that did not make the released game was named "cack bad egg", and depicts Kazooie pooping out a gassy rotten egg Banjo reacts to.
+Preview coverage from July and August 1997 revealed that Tooty was originally Banjo's girlfriend Piccolo, and that there were sixteen levels accessed via jiggies instead of nine.
+An animation that did not make the released game was named "cack bad egg", and depicts Kazooie laying a gassy rotten egg Banjo reacts to.
 Another rejected concept was another stage of the final boss, where Gruntilda turned Banjo into a frog.